dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 The church comprises a mixture of medieval and Victorian elements; the chancel is 12th Century the nave and tower are later and date from the 14th Century.
 In 1889-90 the church was extensively restored by Aston Webb, an English architect who designed the principal facade of Buckingham Palace and the main building of the Victoria and Albert Museum.

-The Old English name means "Ford by the Fort".
+The Old English name means 'Ford by the Fort'.
 ![](../1shropshire/assets/images/churches/2019-08-26_15_36_44_DSC_4915_DxO.jpg)

 # Name: St Michael, Cardeston